elucash/highlands/README.md

 python3 -m up <src>[ <src1>]...
 ```

-In practice it might look like this.
+In practice it might look like this:

 ```
-PYTHONPATH=$this_repo_dir python3 -m up src lib/repo/src
+PYTHONPATH="$PYTHONPATH:$this_repo_dir" python3 -m up src lib/repo/src
+# after that we can fetch and build so symlinks will point to real files/folders
+buck fetch //...
+buck build //...
 ```

-This is to be invoked every time libraries or linked source projects added or they descriptors are changed.
+This is to be invoked every time libraries or linked source projects added or their descriptors are changed.
 This will create project with specified source folders (for example, `src` and `lib/repo/src` like in the example above).

 Each source folder must contain "bill of materials" file called `DEER`.
 The special file contains python-DSL to define external downloaded dependencies and information useful for creation of IDE projects.